Tech-at-DU/d3-tutorial/12-Pie-Charts/readme.md

   .attr('transform', `translate(${width / 2}, ${height / 2})`)
 ```

 Here we transformed the `pieGroup` to move it into the center of the SVG viewport.
-The the arcs will draw around the center of the group.
+The arcs will draw around the center of the group.

 Now draw the arcs.
 Here we need to make some paths.
 There will be one for each arc/slice.